Types of Forms

 • May not be suitable for all types of websites.

-Shortcode and others
+Shortcode and other

-Widget: This form can be added to your website's sidebar or footer in the WordPress admin > Appearance > Widgets, making it easily accessible to visitors from any page.
+This form can be added to your website's sidebar or footer in the WordPress admin > Appearance > Widgets, making it easily accessible to visitors from any page.

 By experimenting with different form types and tracking their performance, website owners can determine which types work best for their specific goals and audience.
 Check out our blog post on Ways to Make Your Newsletter Signup Form Work Harder.